 Downtown Recycling Center is at 13th and Pitkin Avenue

-The Recycle Center will be closed 8 am to noon on 6/18 due to the parade.
+The Recycle Center will be closed on SATURDAY September 3rd due to the Labor Day Holiday weekend.

 The City of Glenwood Springs Recycling Center opened to the public on Tuesday December 8, 2020, reestablishing a convenient recycling center in downtown.
 The Recycling Center is located at 102 13th St. and is adjacent to the Rio Grande Trail.
 Click here to read EcoCycle's latest State of Recycling in Colorado Report - it contains state-wide waste and recycling data for the year 2020.